casaar97/D3JS-SpainCovidMap/Readme.md

 ![animated map](./content/animatedMap.gif "Animated Map")

-This time, we will add a new feature to the version 1.0 of the Map: https://github.com/casaar97/D3JS-SpainCovidMap-V1

 We have to face four challenges here:

 - Place pins on a map based on location.